Neuromuscular

 • MLKL knockout: Reduces or delays myelin breakdown & axon regeneration

-• Myelin basic protein (MBP) still present in myelin fragments
+• Myelin basic protein (MBP): Present in myelin fragments

 • Consequence: Often signal, or attract, phagocytic macrophages